geosolutions-it/geobatch/src/doc/source/installation.rst

 |GB| use an embedded SQL database to store Users and Ftp Accounts Credentials and their custom configurations.

 |GB| Users and Ftp Account are stored in two distinct database.
-The Database Engine is `H2 <http://www.h2database.com/html/main.html>`_ .
+The DBMS Engine is `H2 <http://www.h2database.com/html/main.html>`_ .

 By default |GB| create the temporary file for persist the database in the Temp dir of the OS where running GB.